 Determine What Kinds of Barriers Need to be Removed

 Take Out the Guesswork

 Build In Learning

 Focusing on one of the nine effective practices, this guide Taking Out the Guesswork: A Guide to Using Research to Build Arts Audiences, seeks to help arts organizations get over the hurdles of research.
 It details how to carry out the research effectively – in both low-cost and more elaborate ways – and how to bring together an organizational team to manage the work.
 This separate infographic summarizes the guide’s key points.

 These principles emerged from case studies of ten arts organizations that undertook audience-building projects as part of the Wallace Excellence Awards initiative.
 You can read more examples of successes and challenges from the work of museums, opera companies, a theater and other institutions.

-5 Minutes to Shine: "Building Arts Audiences" Competition
+5 Minutes to Shine: "Building Arts Audiences" Session

 At APAP|NYC 2015, APAP and the Wallace Foundation hosted a professional development session on Welcoming New Audiences featuring participants from case studies.
 Listen to the audio recording to learn about their strategies, successes and setbacks.

 Learn more about the vision behind the Building Arts Audience initiative, visit the Wallace Foundation website at ThrivingArts.org.